Ending the Intensive Confinement of Hens Used by the Egg Industry (New Mexico)

 Confinement of Egg-Laying Hens Act (SB 347)

-Egg-laying hens are among the most abused animals in the country yet have few legal protections.
+Hens used by the egg industry are among the most abused animals in the country yet have few legal protections.
 In most states, hens can legally be intensively confined in battery cages so small they cannot extend their wings or lie down comfortably.
 Battery cages are tiny wire cages where each hen is given less space than a sheet of printer paper to spend her entire life.

 Since 2016, multiple states — California, Colorado, Massachusetts, Michigan, Nevada, Oregon, and Washington — have passed similar laws.
 More than 200 corporations are requiring their suppliers to switch to cage-free systems, including McDonald’s, Burger King, Hannaford, Shaw’s, Walmart, Dollar Tree, IHOP, and Denny’s.